No tags

 What is Red Light Therapy?

 Red light therapy is a gentle skincare treatment that uses low-level red light to heal the skin from within.
-Unlike blue light, which kills acne-causing bacteria, red light goes deeper to reduce redness, speed up healing, and help with scars.
+Red light goes deep into skin to reduce redness, speed up healing, and help with scars.

-It’s a safe, non-invasive way to support your skin’s natural repair process—whether you get it at a clinic or use a device at home.
+It’s a safe, non-invasive way to support your skin’s natural repair process.

 Benefits of Red Light Therapy for Acne